N3M3515069/photonic-crystal/DCGAN_STAGE_1/README.md

 ## Overview

 This repository implements Stage 1 of a two-stage DCGAN pipeline for generating low-resolution (20×20) photonic crystal power divider patterns.
 The generator learns the structural distribution of high-efficiency silicon-air binary patterns from 22 real photonic crystal images.

+Architecture, training pipeline, and dataset loading were implemented independently in PyTorch from the paper's specifications, without reference to the original TensorFlow codebase.

 ---